stahnma/noxdir/README.md

 ## 🙋 FAQ

+- **Q:** Why is caching not enabled by default?
+- **A:** The caching flow might work relatively slow in some cases (on Darwin, the decompression happens really slow), but still much faster than regular scanning.
+This flow still needs to be polished.
+After that, the caching will become a default behavior.
+  <br><br>
 - **Q:** Can I use this in scripts or headless environments?
 - **A:** Not yet — it's designed for interactive use.
   <br><br>